 What is it?

-Campus Plein Sud is a 2-week campaign organised during the month of March.
-It tackles a different theme every two years: water, migration, the financial crisis... through many varied and original activities such as inter-university quizzes, banquets, exhibitions, conferences, etc.
+Campus Plein Sud is a two-week campaign organised during the month of March.
+It tackles a different theme every two years: water, migration, the financial crisis... many different and creative activities are organised, such as inter-university quizzes, banquets, exhibitions, conferences.

 The campaign is co-organised with students, the Dévlop'Kot in Louvain-la-Neuve, the Humanikot in Woluwé and the Partenariat Sud in Mons.